Mausy5043/kamstrupd/web/default.md

 ![A GNUplot image should be here: vsyear](img/kam_avg_day_u.png)
 ![A GNUplot image should be here: vsyear](img/kam_avg_day_p.png)

-Electricity production is achieved using LG LG NeONR LG-365Q1C-A5 (365Wp) panels with SolarEdge optimizers & SE5000 HD Wave inverter.
+Electricity production is achieved using LG NeONR LG-365Q1C-A5 (365Wp) panels with SolarEdge optimizers & SE5000 HD Wave inverter.